daniehao/dog-classification/README.md

 Upload Your Picture

 ## Dataset
 My dataset for this dog- classification project includes the images of 133 breed of dogs, which is collected by Udacity.com.
 The three dataset train, test and valid have already been classified.
-The train dataset is used for estimating predictive relationships and fit for the estimators; The valid dataset is used for improving overfitting problems existed in train dataset; The test dataset is used for testing the performance of the whole network.
+The train dataset is used for estimating predictive relationships as well as fitting for the estimators; The valid dataset is used for improving overfitting problems existed in train dataset; The test dataset is used for testing the performance of the whole network.

 ## Motivation
 1.Earned some essential knowledge about CNN and DNN

-I learned about CNN(conventional neural networks) and DNN(deep neural networks) from online classes, which intrigues my curiosity to do some practical projects using the most popular packages to build the architecture of CNN and DNN networks.
+I learned about CNN(conventional neural networks) and DNN(deep neural networks) from online classes, which intrigued my curiosity to do some practical projects using the most popular packages to build the architecture of CNN and DNN networks.

 2.kaggle cat vs dog competition.